Snake plant fungus is one of the most well-known issues in this type of indoor plant.

 Well, it doesn't work that way!

 If you overfertilize the plant, it will have negative effects on the plant.

-And in fact, it might even attract fungus and harmful bacterias due to the weakened system.
+And in fact, it might even attract fungus and harmful bacteria due to the weakened system.

 5. Companion Plants

-Apart from the natural conditions, your Snake plant can also get fungus from a companion plant in the patio or living room.
+Apart from the natural conditions, your Snake plant can also get fungus from a companion plant on the patio or living room.

 Since these plant issues are quite easy to transfer from one plant to another, you shouldn't be surprised if your Snake plant gets it from another plant.